NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

 > **IMPORTANT:**
 > When querying only frame times or status, do not specify the `DLSSGFlags::eRequestVRAMEstimate`; setting that flag and passing a non-null `sl::DLSSGOptions` will cause DLSS-G to compute and return the estimated VRAM required.
 This is needless and too expensive to do per frame.

-Once we have obtained DLSS-G state we can compute the actual FPS like this:
+Once we have obtained DLSS-G state we can estimate the actual FPS like this:

 ```cpp
 //!
 IMPORTANT: Returned value represents number of frames presented since